To help you to get settled and adjust to life in a new city we’ve put together some helpful tips and guidance.

 - Any letter detailing the funding arrangements between you and your sponsor (if relevant)

 - Any correspondence from your home GP/Doctor that includes your vaccination history.
-If you’re not up-to-date with your Meningitis and MMR Vaccines or if you are yet to receive a COVID vaccine, take a look at our article What vaccines do I need before starting at King’s? for further guidance.
+Take a look at our article What vaccines do I need before starting at King’s? for further guidance.

 - Details of your doctor or dentist from your home country.